 Hopefully we won’t have any, but with the onset of frost one of our more common seasonal repairs is replacing damage to horsebox water systems.
 This can be extremely expensive and is really simple to avoid if you get into a routine of draining down.

 The cause of frost damage

+It’s as good a time as any to pre-empt any frost damage and offer some general advice on draining down your horsebox water system.
 To avoid frost damage the water system should be drained down as completely as possible.
 To do this, first turn off the water pump and then open all the taps fully.
-Next, open the drain down tap on the water tank and lastly open the water heater bung or tap.
+Next, open the drain down tap on the water tank and lastly the water heater bung or tap.
 This should allow any water to drain away.

 Refilling the water system

 This should be basically the reverse of draining down with one important hot water tap addition to protect the water heater from damage.